wds4/tapestry-protocol/README.md

 # Synopsis

+The purpose of the tapestry protocol is to create the world's first fully [decentralized digital languages](https://github.com/wds4/tapestry-protocol/blob/main/glossary/decentralizedLanguage.md).

-The purpose of the tapestry protocol is to enable the transition from *digital stewardship* -- i.e. our dependence on repository managers, standards committees, etc. -- to the *fully decentralized management of our digital tools of communication*.
+More specifically, the purpose of the tapestry protocol is to enable the transition from *digital stewardship* -- i.e. our dependence on repository managers, standards committees, etc. -- to the *fully decentralized management of our digital tools of communication*.
 In the process, we will finally experience the full potential of a decentralized web of trust to curate content, facts, and information.

 # Background